jacobkap/crimebythenumbers/docs/pdf-tables.md

 Let's first take a look at the data we will be scraping.
 The first step in any PDF scraping should be looking at the PDF and try to think about the best way to approach this particular problem - while all PDF scraping follows a general format you cannot necessarily copy and paste your code, each situation is likely slightly different.
 Our data is from the U.S. Customs and Border Protection (CBP) and contains a wealth of information about apprehensions and contraband seizures in border sectors.

 We will be using the Sector Profile 2017 PDF which has information in three tables which we'll scrape then combine together.
-The fata was downloaded on the U.S. Customs and Border Protection "Stats and Summaries" page [here](https://www.cbp.gov/newsroom/media-resources/stats).
+The data was downloaded on the U.S. Customs and Border Protection "Stats and Summaries" page [here](https://www.cbp.gov/newsroom/media-resources/stats).
 If you're interested in using more of their data, some of it has been cleaned and made available [here](https://www.openicpsr.org/openicpsr/project/109522/version/V2/view).

 The file we want to use is called "usbp_stats_fy2017_sector_profile.pdf" and has three tables in the PDF.
 Let's take a look at them one at a time, understanding what variable are available, and what units each row is in.
 Then we'll start scraping the tables.